4Saken-op/About-Me/README.md

 ### I'm Erwin Jose.
 Welcome to my GitHub profile!
 ###
 ### About Me
-### I'm a 3rd BTech Computer Science Student.
+### I'm a BTech Computer Science Student.
 ### I love machine learning and deep learning which is so applicable and exciting to work on.
-### I've also tried out web and game developement and have the basic knowledge regarding these fields.
+### I've also tried out web, app and game developement and have the basic knowledge regarding these fields.
 ###
 ### 🌱 I’m currently learning Tensorflow for deep learning.
 Ive done multiple projects using basic ML methods.
 ### 📫 How to reach me: erwinjose2013@gmail.com.